Adamantane: Carboxylation

 Carboxylation of adamantane with formic acid gives 1-adamantanecarboxylic acid.

 Oxidation

 1-Hydroxyadamantane is readily formed by hydrolysis of 1-bromadamantane in aqueous solution of acetone.
-It can also be produced by ozonation of the adamantane: Oxidation of the alcohol gives adamantanone.
+It can also be produced by ozonation of the adamantane:

 Others

 Adamantane interacts with benzene in the presence of Lewis acids, resulting in a Friedel–Crafts reaction.
 Aryl-substituted adamantane derivatives can be easily obtained starting from 1-hydroxyadamantane.
 In particular, the reaction with anisole proceeds under normal conditions and does not require a catalyst.